Why I Want To Retire Early, Change Roles and Live On One Income

 I guess in the end, it’s all a balancing act where we figure out how to get the most happiness out of the situation we’re in.
 There’s a lot of give-and-take in a partnership as well such that sacrifice and fulfillment are juggled in the most optimal way at any one time.

 Hi.
-I am organizing this week’s carnival of life and I am reading this entry for the carnival and I had to stop and respond because I am in the very same dilemma that you are in right now.
+I had to stop and respond because I am in the very same dilemma that you are in right now.
 I feel a very serious calling to leave my corporate job to spend more time with my family and to start my own business.
 I have so many interests that I don’t know where to start.
 I hope to figure it out soon.
 My soul is calling me to explore this.
 Thanks for your post.

 When my first son was born, I went back to work.
 I lasted exactly two months.
 I’ve been at home ever since, picking up jobs here and there.
 I’m now at the point where I’m ready to go back full time and I am so thankful we had those years with me at home.
 We did give up a lot of things but it was worth it.